PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 Once integrated, the new code deploys.
 Deployment means getting code from a local machine or repository into production.
 Your app or build containing the new code becomes available on production infrastructure.

-A release is when new code is put into use or made available to users.
+A release is when the new code is made available to users.
 By default, as soon as code is deployed, it is automatically released.
 This is because there is nothing preventing users or systems from accessing the new code available on production infrastructure.

 This means teams often hold deployments until they are confident the code is ready to release.